Sunday, June 8, 2025

 Two Miracles (part IV)

-Four days later, I returned to see if I could capture another photograph of the hummingbird feeding off the iris.
-I got to the botanical garden early and ran into Shelly in the parking lot.
-I asked him about the iris, and he told me the bloom had died, and he picked it off.
-He said there must have been another bloom underneath it because a new bloom opened.
+Four days later, I returned to hopefully capture another photograph of the hummingbird feeding off the Iris.
+I arrived at the botanical garden early and saw Shelly in the parking lot.
+I asked him about the Iris, and he told me the bloom had died, and he picked it off.
+He mentioned there must have been another bloom underneath it because a new bloom had opened.

-I was excited about photographing the new bloom, and I hoped the hummingbird would come back.
-I got all of my equipment set and waited.
+I was excited about photographing the new bloom and hoped the hummingbird would come back.
+With all my equipment ready, I waited for her arrival.
 It began to drizzle a little bit, but I was determined to stay.
-I waited about 15 minutes in the rain and for some reason I did not have my face to the back of the camera.
-The hummingbird let her presence be known by the roar of her wings.
-But it was too late.
-She buzzed around the flower very briefly then flew away.
-I was so disappointed that I did not get the shot.
+I waited 15 minutes in the rain, and for some reason, I didn't have my face to the back of the camera.
+The hummingbird let her presence be known by the roar of her wings, but it was too late.
+She buzzed around the Japanese Iris briefly before flying away.
+I was so disappointed.

-I waited for probably an hour and a half more and she never came back.
-It had been raining lightly the whole time but luckily I had something to throw over my shoulders to keep me dry.
-I found another worker I know and told her Shelly should get the first bloom and press it for Jason’s mom.
+During the hour and a half I waited, and she never returned.
+Although it had been drizzling the whole time, I was fortunate to have something to throw over my shoulders to keep me dry.
+I found another worker and told her Shelly should get the first bloom and press it for Jason’s mom.
 I left disappointed, but I think I may have one more try before the bloom is gone.

 I went back today, and the bloom had closed and wilted.
-Again, I was disappointed, but I knew ahead of time that when the Lord allows me to photograph His divine appointments, it has always been a one-time shot.
-I am thankful for the two miracles He allowed me to document, and I will never forget the story!
+I was disheartened, but I knew ahead of time that when the Lord allows me to photograph His divine appointments, they often occur only once.
+I am thankful for the two miracles He allowed me to document, and I will never forget the story.

 Wednesday, October 2, 2013